Babel (Mumford & Sons album)

-Babel is the second studio album by British folk rock band Mumford & Sons.
-As with Sigh No More, the album was produced by Markus Dravs.
+Babel is the second studio album by British folk rock band Mumford & Sons, released on 21 September 2012, by Island Records.
+As with their debut album, Sigh No More (2009), the album was produced by Markus Dravs.
 The vinyl LP version of the record was pressed by United Record Pressing in Nashville, Tennessee.
-It was released on 21 September 2012 in Ireland, Germany, Belgium, the Netherlands, Luxembourg, Norway, Australia and New Zealand.
-It was released on 24 September 2012 in the United Kingdom, Scandinavia, Spain, Italy, Eastern Europe, South America, and on 25 September 2012 in the United States and Canada.

-Upon its release, Babel debuted at number one on both the UK Albums Chart and the US Billboard 200.
-It became the fastest-selling album of 2012 in the UK, selling over 159,000 copies in its first week.
-In the US, it sold 600,000 copies in its first week.
-The album received generally positive reviews from music critics and was nominated in the category of Album of the Year for both a Brit Award and a Grammy Award, winning the latter.
+Upon its release, Babel received generally positive reviews from music critics.
+The album debuted at number one on both the UK Albums Chart and the US Billboard 200, becoming the fastest-selling album of 2012 in the UK, with over 159,000 copies sold in its first week, and 600,000 first week copies in the US.
+Babel won Album of the Year at the 55th Grammy Awards.

 Background

 In late 2010, Mumford & Sons had already begun road-testing new material that they had been working on.
 Most of these songs, including "Broken Crown" and "Below My Feet", had already been played live on numerous occasions before the album's release.
 "Not With Haste" was a re-written version of the song "Learn Me Right" which they had performed with Birdy for the soundtrack of the film Brave.
 Mumford & Sons decided not to change their sound on Babel, which is the follow-up to 2009's highly successful Sigh No More, which elevated them to international fame.
 They did, however, admit that they purposely took their time to perfect the sound that they had already developed.

 On Monday, 16 July 2012 the band's official website announced that their new album Babel would be released in the UK on 24 September, and the following day in the US.
 A final track list and album art were also revealed, as well as a 30-second promo.
 Babel was made available for preorder on the band's official website on Monday, 23 July, when it was announced that the album would also be released as a vinyl LP and a deluxe edition with additional tracks.